 There is a problem: when virtual machine gains focus from ‘indirectly’ connected (shared) mouse and then subsequently loses it, the mouse which is connected directly is no longer visible inside virtual machine’s window.

 So I can use directly connected mouse to control the virtual machine but the problem is that the cursor is invisible.
 This setup works only when 2 devices control the same cursor but when I try to desynchronize (make 2 cursors – 1 in a virtual machine and 1 in Mac), the cursor in virtual machine becomes invisible and never returns

 This type of configuration is not officially supported.

 Go to Hardware > Boot Order > and paste in Boot Flags box:

-In Windows guests there still will be situations where cursor becomes invisible.
-Also there may be occasional screen flickering.
-In summary, the above solution will work fine when using virtual machine for simple tasks such as document processing, but heavier use (like games or 3D software) may make system unstable.
+Note: The above solution will work fine when using a virtual machine for simple tasks such as document processing, but heavier usage (like games or 3D software) may work unreliably.

 For macOS virtual machines

 Click Apple logo > System Preferences > Accessibility > Display > Cursor and move the Cursor size slider slightly to the right.

 Note: Due to technical limitations imposed by macOS, this solution may result in the performance degradation as well as visual artefacts.
 If this happens, there are no workarounds to mitigate it.